TABLE OF CONTENTS

 - NON-ACADEMIC: “The University conduct system handles charges brought against any University

-(community administrator for residential life cases, director of the Office of Student
+office (community administrator for residential life cases, director of the Office

-Conduct for other cases).
-Sufficient information is required to support an allegation
+of Student Conduct for other cases).
+Sufficient information is required to support

 - CONTRACTUAL: Faculty/Professional and Classified Staff Grievances: All Union agreements